szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Lock incompatible modes``: Creates a new context when switching to an incompatible mode within an existing context.
 Default: True.

 * ``Search also in conversation content, not only in titles``: Enable search also in context items' content.
-Default: False.
+Default: True.

 * ``Show LlamaIndex sources``: If enabled, sources used will be displayed in the response (if available, it will not work in streamed chat).
 Default: True.